Ziad-Beshlawy/Data-Structures/File Analysis and Small Search Engine/README.md

 passed a command "containing al:, it prints words such as "shall" "all" in a table format
 8. command: search mystr -> Prints all words that contain the string "mystr" along with the line numbers in which they exist.
+# Contents
+- a2.cpp :  Main program
+- inord_list.h : in order list class header file
+-  inord_list.cpp : in order list class implementation